jdoleary/Spellmasons/docs/TasksCurrent.md

 ## next up
+- Write script for voice over and order
 - melee prediction is still off
 - archer LOS is drawn under walls which looks weird if it's under a wall but still gets to you because its the front of the wall
 - attack badge shouldn't show if unit doesn't have enough mana to cast